revaturelabs/interviewquestions/Java/Java 8/method reference.md

 ## Technical
-1: Explain about Method Reference.
+1: Explain Method Reference.

 <details><summary> Show Answer</summary>

-It is to refer the method of functional interface.When using lambda expression to refer a method ,we can use method reference instead of lambda expressison.
+It is to refer the method of functional interface.
+While using a lambda expression to refer to a method, we can use a method reference instead of a lambda expressison.

 </details>